JorensM/notes/projects/Printy Studios/Print listing flow.md

 * Spread out stack
 * Regular full size with pen on side
 * If orientation is arbitrary, then one with the other orientation and caption "Can be oriented in any way"
-* A colored print with caption "Can be colored"
+* A colored print with caption "Suitable for coloring"
-* Hanged on wall with caption "Or used as a poster"
+* Hanged on wall with caption "Or as a poster"